AFTERCARE INSTRUCTIONS - PLEASE READ BEFORE YOUR PROCEDURE AND FOLLOW FOR OPTIMAL RESULTS

 - No extra precautions need to be taken at this point.

-- There is generally a very thin layer of dead skin covering the area at this stage, which is contributing to lack of sharpness however this dead skin will flake off gradually over the next couple weeks.
+- There is generally a very thin layer of dead skin covering the area at this stage, which is contributing to lack of sharpness however this dead skin will continue to flake off over the next couple weeks.

 - The upper layers of the skin heal faster than the layers below.
 Although your tattoo might look great at this point, your skin is still healing underneath.